u-aaa/Anagrams/README.md

 - `GET /anagrams`:
   - Returns the words with the most anagrams.
   - This endpoint supports an optional parameter `size`.
 When passed, it returns words with anagrams of passed size.
-  - This endpoint also supports an additional query params that indicates whether to include proper nouns in the list of anagrams and that indicates the maximum number of results to return
+  - This endpoint also supports an additional query params that indicates whether to include proper nouns in the and the maximum number of results to return, the default limit is 5. list of anagrams and that indicates the maximum number of results to return
 - `DELETE /words/{word}.json`: Deletes a single word from the data store.
 - `DELETE /words.json`: Deletes all contents of the data store.
 - `DELETE /anagrams/{word}.json`: Deletes a word and all of its anagrams

+## Usage
-Example (assuming the API is being served on localhost port 8000):
+Assuming the API is being served on localhost port 8000
+  - For additional documentation on the apis check - `http://127.0.0.1:8000/docs`

 ```{bash}
 # Adding words to the corpus